The Department of Architecture

 National Architectural Accrediting Board Statement

-The Massachusetts Institute of Technology Department of Architecture offers one NAAB-accredited degree program: MArch (non-preprofessional degree + 312 units and an acceptable 24-unit thesis; the pre-professional degree + 312 units and an acceptable 24-unit thesis).
+The Massachusetts Institute of Technology Department of Architecture offers one NAAB-accredited degree program: MArch (non-preprofessional degree + 312 units and an acceptable 24-unit thesis; the pre-professional degree + 207 units and an acceptable 24-unit thesis).
 The most recent accreditation visit was in March 2015, governed by the 2009 Conditions for Accreditation.
-The next accreditation visit is in 2015.
+The next accreditation visit will be in 2023.

-The NAAB publishes these documents governing accreditation: The NAAB Procedures for Accreditation (current edition) and The 2009 Conditions for Accreditation (under which the 2015 site visit takes place).
-These documents may be found at: www.naab.org/accreditation/
+The NAAB publishes these documents governing accreditation: the NAAB Procedures for Accreditation (current edition), the 2009 Conditions for Accreditation, and the 2014 Conditions for Accreditation, effective 1 April 2015. .
+These documents may be found at: www.naab.org/accreditation/home

 The following additional resources may be helpful to those seeking to develop an understanding of the larger context for architecture education and the career pathways available to graduates of accredited degree programs:

--- offers online information about becoming an architect: licensure, Intern Development Program (IDP), Architect Registration Examination (ARE), pass rates, (http://www.ncarb.org/en/ARE/ARE-Pass-Rates.aspx) and more.
+- Offers online information about becoming an architect: licensure, Intern Development Program (IDP), Architect Registration Examination (ARE), pass rates, (http://www.ncarb.org/en/ARE/ARE-Pass-Rates.aspx) and more.

 The NCARB Handbook for Interns and Architects (replaced by the new publication Certification Guidelines):